balacode/udpt/README.md

 Compresses, encrypts and transfers data between a sender and receiver using UDP protocol.

 ## Features and Design Aims:
-- Avoid the overhead of establishing a TCP and/or TLS handshake.
+- Avoid the overhead of establishing a TCP or TCP+TLS handshake.
 - Reliable transfer of data using an unreliable UDP connection.
 - Uses AES-256 symmetric cipher for encryption.
 - Uses zlib library for data compression.